-Looking for a static caravan at Boothfield House Caravan Park in Lancashire?
-Based in a prime position for holidaymakers who are keen to explore the Lancashire coast and countryside, Boothfield House Caravan Park is a holiday resort which is open for the majority of the year, come rain or shine.
+Boothfield House Caravan Park is based in a prime position for holidaymakers who are keen to explore the Lancashire coast and countryside, Boothfield House Caravan Park is a holiday resort which is open for the majority of the year, come rain or shine.
 Within just a short distance of some of the area's most popular coastal walks and promenades, as well as tourist zones and attractions of interest in the wider county, the park is popular with holidayers of all ages.

 Lancashire is a county which boasts wonderful country panoramas as well as some of the best-loved sites of interest in the North of England.
 Boothfield Park has been developed to offer the best of both worlds.
 Holidaymakers can expect a quiet, peaceful holiday stay while still being able to get out and explore the wider area with ease.
 Visitors and homeowners here can easily leave the main gates to connect to public paths for short walks to close attractions.